rancher/longhorn-manager-old/README.md

 ## Requirement

 1. Ubuntu v16.04
-2. Docker v1.12
+2. Docker v1.13+
-3. For development, you need to have `nfs-kernel-server` package install on the host for testing NFS server.
+3. Make sure `iscsiadm`/`open-iscsi` has been installed on the host.

-For using Docker orchestrator, make sure you have `iscsiadm`/`open-iscsi` installed on the host.
+4. Make sure `nfs-kernel-server` has been installed on the host for testing NFS server.

 ## Building